Wall upholstery 101

 If you choose to add brass or nickel nails instead, it will just fine.
 Any size works.
 If a nail is not at the correct place, pull it out and reposition.
 Contour wall system does not split open, which is a great bonus.

-Find the wall upholstery 101 step by step.
+Below is the full description for wall upholstery 101 step by step.

 Remove all furniture from the walls.
 If the room is empty it is even better.
 Measure each wall; width and height.
 Disregard the windows.
 Remember that most fabrics are 54″ or 48″.